Omar-Khalil-MI/JavaFX-Bookstore/README.md

 # JavaFX-Bookstore
-A college project for the course "Advanced Programming"
+This a college project for the course "Advanced Programming".

 Bookstore demo
 Admin: OmarK, 123